 Opened in 1891, just four years after Telluride was founded, the New Sheridan Hotel has been welcoming guests for over 100 years in its rebuilt in 1895 form.

 Historic Hotels in Colorado

-There was and is just one Telluride Colorado historic hotels, still her and still the vibrant heart of the town.
+There was and is here in Telluride just one of the Telluride Colorado historic hotels - the New Sheridan.